Shonacw/Conversation_Analysis_Project/README.md

-## Master's Project: Conversation Analysis
+## Master's Project: Conversation Structure Analysis + Visualisation using Podcast Transcripts

-In this MSci project...
+In this MSci project The goal is to extract information about conversations by plotting the investigating topic evolution what key topics were revisited during the conversation? are there a set of common trajectories similar- conversations will take

 Specifically, we are looking at the structure of conversation under 2 different lenses: as a macroscopic trajectory through a topic space (built from the components of word embeddings) and as a string of microscopic dialogue acts.